Systemic Support for Britain's Nonstandard Workers

 A Sleeping Giant

 Current labour market infrastructure for lower-income seekers of nonstandard work is horrible.
 "Gig work" apps, led by Uber, need to repay venture capitalists for the huge price subsidies used to reach dominance of their sector.
 So, they cut pay, mislead work-seekers, secrete data, and can retain 30% or more of workers' earnings.
-These companies invest heavily to inhibit worker rights.
+These companies invest heavily to overturn worker rights.
+Attempts to curb abuses by these platforms are barely impacting.

-But it all remains predicated on regular availability for employment.
-People with complex lives are deployed through "gig work" apps, aggressive workforce scheduling systems, or word-of-mouth contacts (often in the illegal shadow economy).
+But it all remains predicated on getting individuals into a job.
+People with complex lives, including those pushed into unstable work hours by new scheduling systems, must turn to gig work apps or word-of-mouth contacts (often in the shadow economy).
 It is a tragic waste of each person's multifaceted potential to contribute to the UK economy.

 UK to the US

-In the past, Britain's government took a worldwide lead in extending public employment services to people outside normal employment.
+Britain's government once took a worldwide lead in extending public employment services to citizens outside traditional employment.
 Office of Deputy Prime Minister, the NHS, and Cabinet Office enabled creation of a sophisticated hourly labour market platform built around protections, control, and progression for people needing personalized work.
-It was launched by 20 councils, and Tesco, but opposed for years by DWP.
+It was also funded by 20 councils, and Tesco, but opposed for years by DWP.

-Eventually, DWP changed tack and "Slivers-of-Time Working" was made a cornerstone of their Universal Credit reform.
-Regional launches were wound down as the system was integrated into a benefits regime that believed "Some Work is Always Better than None".
-But the Universal Credit became problematic and extra components like ours were shelved.
+Eventually, DWP changed tack and "Slivers-of-Time Working" was made a cornerstone of their Universal Credit reforms.
+Regional launches were wound down as the system was integrated into a benefits regime committed to realism about today's labour market.
+But the Universal Credit became problematic and radical components like ours were shelved.

 At this point it was realized no other country had developed such a supportive platform.
 The technology was put in our nonprofit for open-sourcing and has now been further developed with funding from national philanthropies in the US.
 We won US Conference of Mayors' prestigious prize for the best job or economic development initiative in America.